YinHK-gameDev/unity-learn/scripting cheestsheet/Event/README.md

 3. Declare **`UnityEvent`** & **`Invoke()`** function to invoke the event

-4. Declare a callback function/event handler for this event some where.
+4. Create a callback function/event handler for this event some where.

 5. In inspecter, the Event section you declared UnityEvent in the script, select the **"+"** icon to add a slot for a **callback**.